pepkit/pepspec/docs/looper/tutorial/metadata.md

 ## Remove paths from `sample_table.csv`

+One of our goals is to remove the paths from the sample table.
+The hard-coded paths tie the sample table to a particular compute environment, which is undesirable.
+What if we change where the data are stored?
+Or what if someone else wanted to download our project and run it locally?
+They'd need to put the dataset in exactly the spot we did, relative to our metadata table.
+That's not a major problem for a couple of small text files, but if you're dealing with hundreds of large biological data files, you probably don't want that data in the same physical location as your metadata and pipeline files.
+It might even be on a different file system.
+The PEP will help us simplify the sample table and make it portable.

 First, edit the sample table to remove all the paths.
 Just replace them all with a variable, which we'll call `source1` (it can be whatever you like).
-Here our revised `metadata/sample_table.csv`:
+Here's our revised table:

 ```csv title="metadata/sample_table.csv"
 sample_name,area_type,file_path